Skip to Content

 What is an Apostille?

-An Apostille is a document that foreign governments will use to access the authenticity of an officials signature.
-It is commonly used in foreign adoptions, international business transactions, foreign study, dual citizenship, and patents.
+An Apostille is a special certification used by foreign governments to verify the authenticity of an official’s signature on a document.
+Apostilles are commonly required for foreign adoptions, international business transactions, study abroad, dual citizenship, and patent filings.

 Contact Information: